The triage problem at scale

 200+ ETL jobs running daily.
 When one fails, the on-call engineer needs to determine: is this a data issue, an infrastructure issue, or a code issue?
 Each category has a different escalation path and a different fix.

-Before, triage meant: read the error log, check the upstream data source, check the job configuration, cross-reference with recent deploys.
-30-45 minutes for a non-obvious failure, even for engineers who knew the system well.
+Manual triage means reading the error log, checking the upstream data source, checking the job configuration, and cross-referencing recent deploys: 30-45 minutes for a non-obvious failure, even for engineers who know the system well.
+This reference architecture describes the automated first pass Kernex pipelines are designed to provide.

 The pipeline topology